scipy-conference/scipy_proceedings/papers/scott_sievert/hyperband.rst

 increase by.

 Both of the cases to protect against are addressed by setting ``patience`` to be high.
-Both issues are addressed by setting ``patience`` high because

-1. We don't think it's more likely that the programmer specified the training time to be slight too short rather than drastically too short.
-Setting ``patience`` to be high provides a measure to control for this.
-2. Two concerns: there is little control over the least adaptive brackets of Hyperband by design.
+The second issue requires some careful thought.
+The primary brackets to be concerned with are the least adaptive brackets because there's little control there by design.
 However, stopping when training when validation score decreases is a commonly used technique :cite:`prechelt1998automatic`.
 Setting ``patience`` to be high but not infinite address these concerns.

 How should ``patience`` be by default?
 The current implementation uses ``patience=True`` to let Hyperband be layered with stop on plateau with a